gq-liu/key-value-store/README.md

 ```shell
 ./build.sh
 ```
-this will automatically clean and recompile your code.
+This will automatically clean and recompile your code.

 2. run the server & client
 Go to the directory where has run-server.sh and run-client.sh files, then run following commands.